 At St. Luke’s teachers regularly assess children and upload data onto our assessment system ‘Depth of Learning’.
 Clear progress is demonstrated across the year groups using this system.
 We aim to ensure that children progress through year groups feeling ready to develop and build on their knowledge and skills.
 All children are given the opportunity to succeed and make good progress in PE.
 By the time children leave St. Luke’s they will have knowledge and skills surrounding a range of physical activities and understanding of the benefits of exercise.

 These children took part in sports leadership training that was organised by Bassetlaw School Games and are now our school sports leaders!
 On the course they learnt about different activities they could lead within school and also how to be a good leader.
 They are now tasked with organising sporting activities for the school and taking part in School Games events too.
 Well done children!

-This document outlines the skills our children will develop in each year group.
-The skills are broken down into 5 categories; athletics, games, dance, gymnastics and outdoor adventure.
+This document outlines the skills and knowledge our children will develop in each year group.
+These are broken down into 5 categories; athletics, games, dance, gymnastics and outdoor adventure.

 The document below shows the areas of physical education that will be covered throughout each year group.
 This will ensure that children are building on prior knowledge and skills as well as developing new skills.

 The document below shows the vocabulary that will be introduced in each year group.
 It indicates the vocabulary that children are expected to know, understand and use confidently by the end of each year group.